 In recent years a number of universities have attempted to halt a decline in recruitment onto physics degrees by starting or significantly expanding their astronomy groups or departments.
-In a small survey, Panel E have contacted departments in the UK, Germany and the Netherlands where there has been such a change in recent years in order to assess the effect.
-So far in most cases (5/6), potential for recruitment was a motivating factor in the change in group size and in all cases there has either been an increase or (at least) a halt in the decline of recruitment (in one case the improvement in student numbers was described as "spectacular").
+In a small survey, Panel E have contacted departments in the UK, Germany and The Netherlands where there has been such a change in recent years in order to assess the effect.

+So far in most cases (5/6), potential for recruitment was a motivating factor in the change in group size and in all cases there has either been an increase or (at least) a halt in the decline of recruitment (in one case the improvement in student numbers was described as 'spectacular').
 Obviously, it is impossible to demonstrate a direct causal connection between these factors, but against an overall drop in physics recruitment it is certainly encouraging.
 Respondents also supported the view that the inclusion of astronomy in a degree programme attracted students into normal physics programmes as well.

-University Contacted Recent Change (reason for contacting) University of Bonn, Germany Significant expansion of astronomy department in recent years University of Liverpool, UK Started collaboration with Liverpool John Moores University to offer a suite of astronomy-related degrees University of Nottingham, UK Started a large astronomy group from scratch Radboud University Nijmegen, Netherlands Reinstated their astronomy group about five years ago University of Southampton, UK Name of department changed from "Physics" to "Physics and Astronomy" University of Warwick, UK Started and then significantly expanded their Astronomy Group in the past decade
+University contacted Recent change (reason for contacting) University of Bonn, Germany Significant expansion of astronomy department in Oniversity of Donn, Germany recent years Started collaboration with Liverpool John Moores University of Liverpool, UK University to offer a suite of astronomy-related degrees University of Nottingham, UK Started a large Astronomy group from scratch Radboud University Nijmegen, Netherlands Reinstated their astronomy group about 5 years ago University of Southampton, UK Name of department changed from "Physics" to Oniversity of Southampton, OK "Physics and Astronomy" University of Werwick UK Started and then significantly expanded their University of Warwick, UK Astronomy Group in the past decade their level of astronomical research and/or teaching.

-Table 6: List of Physics departments that have recently made a significant change that increases their level of astronomical research and/ or teaching.
+Table 1: List of Physics departments that have recently made a significant change that increases